robreuss/VirtualGameController/README.md

 ``` swift
 VgcManager.startAs(.Peripheral, appIdentifier: "MyAppID")
 ```
-Documentation of the custom mapping and custom elements functionality is coming soon, although the combination of the sample projects and class files are probably enough.
+Documentation of the custom mapping and custom elements functionality is coming soon, although the combination of the sample projects and class files are probably enough for you to get going.

 After calling the `startAs` method, the Peripheral may be defined by setting it's `deviceInfo` property.
-It is not required and the following example settings are the default and should suffice for most purposes.
+Doing so is not required as the defaults (shown here) should suffice for most purposes.

 ``` swift
 VgcManager.peripheral.deviceInfo = DeviceInfo(deviceUID: "", vendorName: "", attachedToDevice: false, profileType: .ExtendedGamepad, controllerType: .Software, supportsMotion: true)
 ```

-Passing an empty string to `deviceUID` to have it be created by the system using `NSUUID()` and stored to user defaults.
+Pass an empty string to `deviceUID` to have it be created by the system using `NSUUID()` and stored to user defaults.

-Passing an empty string to `vendorName` and the device network name will be used to identify the Peripheral.
+Pass an empty string to `vendorName` and the device network name will be used to identify the Peripheral.

 ####Finding Central Services
-In the simplest implementation, you'll just be connecting to the first Central service you find, and if you always use a Bridge, you'll be connecting to the first Bridge you find.
-In those cases, you'll want to start the search and use the notification to call the `connectToService` method described below.

-Things get a bit more complicated if you are using both methods, and the following methods and notifications should be able to handle most scenarios.

 Begin the search for Bridges and Centrals: